-3.2 Outage Reporting and Reparation Requirements
+Article 11.
+Outage Reporting and Reparation Requirements

-- 25. All service providers shall provide the Authority with network outage reports whenever any outage occurs as described in the clauses below. - 26.
-Critical Outages are defined as those affecting the entire network, the core of the network or greater or equal to (=>) 30% of the traffic.
+All service providers shall provide the Authority with network outage reports whenever any outage occurs as described in the clauses below.

+1. Critical Outages are defined as those affecting the entire network, the core of the network or greater or equal to (=>) 30% of the traffic.
 The condition includes a critical work stoppage during the customer's normal working hours that affects multiple sites or Core Network Elements affecting functions of a customer's business.
-Examples of Critical Outages include, but are not limited to: - Mobile services: outages affecting MSC/VLR, HLR/AUC, BSC, transmission (main hub or multiplexer node of SDH/ PDH) ... - Fixed services: outages affecting central offices serving more than 40,000 subscribers, transit switches, international switches, Transmission (main hub or multiplexer node of SDH/ PDH), fiber optic cable affecting the serving ring without redundancy, Intermediate Data Rate Earth Stations, Layer2 Switches... - Internet services: outages affecting core routers, the Network Operation Centers, International Exchange Points, International Gateway...
+Examples of Critical Outages include, but are not limited to:

+- A. Mobile services: outages affecting MSC/VLR, HLR/AUC, BSC, transmission (main hub or multiplexer node of SDH/ PDH) ... - B. Fixed services: outages affecting central offices serving more than 40,000 subscribers, transit switches, international switches, Transmission (main hub or multiplexer node of SDH/ PDH), fiber optic cable affecting the serving ring without redundancy, Intermediate Data Rate Earth Stations, Layer2 Switches... - C. Internet services: outages affecting core routers, the Network Operation Centers, International Exchange Points, International Gateway... - D. Data services: outages affecting BRAS, core routers, International Exchange Points, DSLAMs, Layer2 Switches, Network Operation Center...

-- Data services: outages affecting BRAS, core routers, International Exchange Points, DSLAMs, Layer2 Switches, Network Operation Center... - 27.
-Major Outages are defined as those affecting a part of the network (or the components of the aggregate part of the network), and influencing less than (<) 30% of the traffic.
-Examples of Major Outages include, but are not limited to, outages affecting the same network elements listed in clause 25 of this Regulation. - 28.
-Minor Outages are defined as those affecting individual sites, and/or components at the edge level of the network that do not interrupt service or performance.
-Examples of Minor Outages are those affecting BTS, trunk cable, or E1 transmission link. - 29.
-Outage reparation and reporting: - Critical Outages shall be repaired within one (1) hour.
+2. Major Outages are defined as those affecting a part of the network (or the components of the aggregate part of the network), and influencing less than (<) 30% of the traffic.
+Examples of Major Outages include, but are not limited to, outages affecting the same network elements listed in clause 25 of this Regulation.

+3. Minor Outages are defined as those affecting individual sites, and/or components at the edge level of the network that do not interrupt service or performance.
+Examples of Minor Outages are those affecting BTS, trunk cable, or E1 transmission link.

+Article 12.
+Outage reparation and reporting

+1. Critical Outages shall be repaired within one (1) hour.
 All service providers shall inform the Authority immediately of such outages and shall submit to the Authority an outage report, as per Appendix C, immediately after the problem is resolved and the service is restored.
-In the event that a Critical Outage cannot be repaired in the required period, a justification report shall be submitted to the Authority immediately; the outage report shall then be submitted, as per Appendix C, when the outage is repaired. - Major Outages shall be repaired within four (4) hours.
+In the event that a Critical Outage cannot be repaired in the required period, a justification report shall be submitted to the Authority immediately; the outage report shall then be submitted, as per Appendix C, when the outage is repaired.

+2. Major Outages shall be repaired within four (4) hours.
 All service providers shall submit to the Authority an outage report, as per Appendix C, within two (2) days.
-In the event that a Major Outage cannot be repaired in the required period, a justification report shall be submitted to the Authority immediately; the outage report shall then be submitted, as per Appendix C, when the outage is repaired. - Minor Outages shall be repaired within one (1) day.
-All service providers with SMP shall submit to the Authority an outage report, as per Appendix C, within seven (7) days.
-In the event a Minor Outage cannot be repaired in the required period, a justification shall be attached to the outage report submitted to the Authority as per Appendix C, when the outage is repaired. - Outages affecting Emergency Services shall be repaired within thirty (30) minutes.
+In the event that a Major Outage cannot be repaired in the required period, a justification report shall be submitted to the Authority immediately; the outage report shall then be submitted, as per Appendix C, when the outage is repaired.

+3. Minor Outages shall be repaired within one (1) day.
+All service providers shall submit to the Authority an outage report, as per Appendix C, within seven (7) days.
+In the event a Minor Outage cannot be repaired in the required period, a justification shall be attached to the outage report submitted to the Authority as per Appendix C, when the outage is repaired.

+4. Outages affecting Emergency Services shall be repaired within thirty (30) minutes.
 All service providers shall inform the Authority immediately of such outages and shall submit to the Authority an outage report, as per Appendix C, immediately after the problem is resolved and the service is restored.
 In the event an Emergency Services Outage cannot be repaired in the required period, a justification report shall be submitted to the Authority immediately; the outage report shall then be submitted, as per Appendix C, when the outage is repaired.

-4 Compliance and Penalties
+CHAPTER 4.
+Compliance and Penalties